 6. Learn how to set boundaries and care for yourself

-Time to talk about an extremely valuable soft skill that most employers don’t expect to see on a resume.
-But whether your employer is aware of it or not, they will get more value out of you if you are able to say no when you need to, focus on yourself when you’re feeling burnt out, and take care of your mind, body, and soul.
+It’s time to talk about an extremely valuable soft skill that most employers don’t expect to see on a resume.
+But whether your employer is aware of it or not, they will get more value out of you if you’re able to say no when you need to, focus on yourself when you’re feeling burnt out, and take care of your mind, body, and soul.

-True self-care is rooted in self-awareness.
-You understand what your needs are, and you check in with yourself regularly.
-Then you figure out how to get those needs fulfilled—often by taking time for yourself, and communicating clearly to others what you need.
+True self-care is rooted in self-awareness, and learning how to love yourself first.
+It means understanding what your needs are by checking in with yourself often.
+Then you figure out how to get those needs fulfilled—often by taking time for yourself, setting boundaries, and communicating clearly to others what you need.
 (See the first item on this soft skills list.)

 7. Build your charisma and use it wisely